eslint/eslint/docs/developer-guide/working-with-plugins.md

 });
 ```

+#### Customizing RuleTester

+RuleTester internally uses Mocha's `describe` and `it` methods when available to create tests for each valid and invalid case.
+If you use another test runner, you can override `RuleTester.describe` and `RuleTester.it` to make RuleTester compatible with it and have proper individual tests and feedback.

 ## Share Plugins

 In order to make your plugin available to the community you have to publish it on npm.